Brigate Garibaldi: Insurrection and end of the war

-On 10 April 1945, the general command of Brigate Garibaldi issued the "directive no. 16" which warned all the combatants to prepare themselves for the general insurrection in all the northern Italy in order to precede the Allied troops and cooperate for the defeat of nazi-fascist forces The general command of the brigades and the Communist Party emphasized to the maximum the importance of the insurrection which had to be done at any costs, without accepting any agreements, proposals, truces with the enemy that could limit the action of partisans.
-Detailed plans were designed in order to enter into the cities, protect factories and plants and to prevent the run of nazi-fascist forces.
+On 10 April 1945, the general command of Brigate Garibaldi issued the "directive no. 16" which warned all the combatants to prepare themselves for the general insurrection in all of northern Italy in order to precede the Allied troops and cooperate for the defeat of Nazi-fascist forces.
+The general command of the brigades and the Communist Party emphasized the maximum importance of the insurrection which had to be done at any costs, without accepting any agreements, proposals, or truces with the enemy that could limit the action of partisans.
+Detailed plans were designed in order to enter into the cities, protect factories and plants and to prevent the run of Nazi-fascist forces.
 The insurrection began then on 24 and 25 April in the main cities of the north, after that the regional commands spread the codified message "Aldo dice 26x1" ("Aldo says 26x1").

-During this final phase, the Garibaldini formations, organized in "Divisions" and "Groups of Divisions" (like the grouping of Valsesia, Verbano and Ossola led by Moscatelli and Gastone), had a central role in fights among the various cities of northern Italy.
+During this final phase, the Garibaldini formations, organized in "Divisions" and "Groups of Divisions" (like the grouping of Valsesia, Verbano and Ossola led by Moscatelli and Gastone), which had a central role in fights among the various cities of northern Italy.
 Mountain partisan brigades went to the plains and marched on the main centres, while the insurrection strike was proclaimed in the urban nuclei and GAP and SAP divisions began to fight.
 In Liguria, the Divisions of "Chichero" played an important role in the liberation of Genoa and impede the destruction of the harbour, accepting the surrender of German forces led by general Günther Meinhold.
 In Piedmont, Garibaldi Divisions of Pompeo Colajanni "Barbato", Vincenzo Modica and Giovanni Latilla "Nanni" entered in Turin together with the autonomous of "Mauri", while the Divisions "Pajetta" and "Fratelli Varalli" of Gastone and Moscatelli, after liberating Novara, entered in Milan on 28 April, already reached in the previous day by the Garibaldini of Oltrepò pavese led by Italo Pietra and Luchino Dal Verme.
 In Lombardy, the 2ª Divisione Garibaldi "Redi" (commanded by Aldo Aniasi "Comandante Iso") and the Divisioni "Lombardia", coordinated by Pietro Vergani ("Fabio", deputy commander of CVL) blocked the Alpine passes and occupied the Valtellina, preventing the run of fascist hierarchs.
 Benito Mussolini was captured by the 52ª Brigata Garibaldi "Luigi Clerici" of commander "Pedro" (Pier Luigi Bellini delle Stelle), subordinate to the 1ª Divisione Garibaldi Lombardia, and shot by envoys of the Garibaldi command of Milan, Walter Audisio and Aldo Lampredi; other hierarchs were instead captured and killed in Dongo by partisans of the 3ª Divisione Garibaldi Lombardia, under the orders of Alfredo Mordini "Riccardo".